Berta Rojas: Musical career

 In 2016 the Autonomous University of Encarnación and the Universidad Americana of Asunción bestowed upon her Honorary Doctorate Degrees.
 And for her outstanding work on behalf of culture, the Ministry of Foreign Affairs awarded her the National Order of Merit "Don José Falcón" in 2017.

 On 8 May 2017 she presented her album entitled "Felicidade", in homage to Brazilian music, with the collaboration of the outstanding artists Gilberto Gil, Toquinho and Iván Lins.

 On 4 July 2017, she received the Carlos Colombino award, granted by the National Secretariat of Culture of Paraguay in recognition of her contribution to Paraguayan culture.

 In August 2017 she became the first Latin American guitar teacher in the Guitar Department at the Berklee College of Music.

 In June 2018 she joined the renowned Australian guitarist John Williams in a tribute to Agustín Barrios Mangoré at the Sam Wanamaker theater of the Shakespeare's Globe cultural complex in London.

 In 2019, the National University of Asunción also granted her an honorary doctorate.

-On May 24, 2022, she releases her most recent recording material, entitled "Legado" (Legacy), a tribute to the pioneering women of the classical guitar.
+On May 24, 2022, she releases the recording material entitled "Legado" (Legacy), a tribute to the pioneering women of the classical guitar.
 The same year she received La Guitarra de Oro Award: A Life Dedicated to the Guitar, bestowed by the Giuseppe Verdi Conservatory of Milan.
 More recently in 2023, she was awarded with the National Order of Merit in the Grade of "Grand Cross", the highest degree of recognition granted by Paraguay.

+On October 30, 2025, Berta released her latest album, entitled "La Huella de las Cuerdas" (The Journey of Strings), a comprehensive multimedia work that describes the cultural impact of the guitar in Latin America and rediscovers the links that, in different ways, unite it to the great family of string instruments on the continent.